SheenaShahangian/CS601_HW1_Shahangian/README.md

 * using the header, nav, main, footer, strong, and em tags to increase my website's accessibility for those who use screen readers and to ensure I was prioritizing sematic elements as much as possible.
 * using figure and figcaption on my embedded videos, so I could provide credit to the videographers.
 * using the article tag to represent self-contained elements within my shop page, specifically for each print that can be purchased.
+* using the article tag to represent self-contained card-like elements on the home page, which are used to give the site visitor the option to navigate to my biography page or to the shop page.
 * using blockquotes on all pages (except the home page) to enhance the feeling and essence of what each page is about.
 * using an aside element (on the home page) that spotlights the essence of what the paragraphs surrounding it are about, much like a pullquote would do in a magazine.
 * using the aside element (on the elopements page) to list off the most popular elopement destinations I work at.